|Welcome to the weird world of Carson Wade (center).|

 While we've previously played numerous rounds of Eddie or Not?, delving into the world of mistaken adult paperback Ed-tributions, let's not forget that the same holds true for Ed Wood's magazine work.
-Though lack of credits and a multitude of colorful pseudonyms in his magazine work conspire to challenge the dream of a full accounting of Ed's written word, we've got to start some-vere.
+Though we may dream of a full accounting of Ed's written output, a multitude of pseudonyms and a lack of credits make this a daunting challenge.
+But we've got to start some-vere.

 |The cover of Female Mimics, no. 1, vol. 4, 1964.|

 Let's start at the beginning.
-The Ed-tribution of the article "Men In Skirts" in the East Coast Selbee Fetish magazine Female Mimics from publishing pioneer Leonard "Lenny" Burtman is one of the earliest speculated magazine writing credits I've come across for Ed Wood.
-While I don't know what chain of events set in motion or when to lead to Carlson Wade being considered a pseudonym of Ed, it's not hard to imagine.
-Wade's pulp fiction often covered similar niche group, specifically transvestism.
-Prolific himself, the occasional work seems suspiciously Wood-like on the surface:
+The article "Men In Skirts" originally appeared in a Fall 1964 issue of Female Mimics, a fetish mag published on the East Coast by Selbee Associates, headed by kink pioneer Leonard "Lenny" Burtman.
+Though credited to author Carlson Wade, "Men in Skirts" is one of the earliest speculated magazine writing credits I've come across for Ed Wood.
+I'm not exactly sure how Carlson Wade came to be considered a pseudonym for Ed, but it's not difficult to see the connections between these two writers.
+They were both extremely prolific and often covered similar niche subjects, specifically transvestism.
+And some of Wade's work seems suspiciously Wood-like on the surface.

 |Splash page for a Wade Carlson article about vampirism.|